 Eating fish Asa is the best experience that you can have with Famous Ethiopian Food.
 Typically, a fish like Nile perch is fried and served entirely whole, with its gaping mouth of jagged little teeth resembling a piranha on your plate.

-As with most Ethiopian dishes, asa is eaten by hand, using either bread or injera to scoop up the fish, accompanied by a fiery sauce for dipping.
-Ethiopians leave little to waste, savoring every morsel, including the surprisingly tasty grilled fins.
+As with most ethiopian recipes, asa is eaten by hand, using either bread or injera to scoop up the fish, accompanied by a fiery sauce for dipping.
+Ethiopians leave little to waste, savoring every morsel, including the surprisingly tasty grilled fins of ethiopianfood.

 If you prefer to avoid picking out bones or confronting the fish’s angry-looking face, opt for asa tibs – chunks of fish marinated in berbere spice and lime juice, then fried in sesame oil, olive oil, paprika, grated garlic, and ginger.